Taiwan reports first locally transmitted COVID-19 case in more than 8 months

 TAIPEI: Taiwan on Tuesday (Dec 22) reported its first locally transmitted case of COVID-19 in more than eight months.

-The local case who tested positive for COVID-19 was a friend of a person who had already been confirmed to have been infected with the coronavirus, Health Minister Chen Shih-chung told a news conference.
+The local case is a woman who is a friend of a previous case, Health Minister Chen Shih-chung told a news conference.

+According to a Facebook post by the health ministry, they were in contact from Dec 7 to Dec 12.
+She was also in contact with 167 people, of whom 13 have been quarantined.

 Taiwan’s Centers for Disease Control (CDC) last reported a locally transmitted COVID-19 case on Apr 12.

 The island also reported three more imported COVID-19 cases on Tuesday.
-Since the pandemic began, Taiwan has recorded more than 750 COVID-19 cases and seven deaths.
+Since the pandemic began, Taiwan has recorded 770 COVID-19 cases and seven deaths.

 Earlier this month, Singapore said it would lift border restrictions for visitors from Taiwan from Dec 18.